Online scamming operations: stopping new forms of trafficking in Cambodia

 “Going out from the compound was like seeing the light at the end of the tunnel – it was the best thing that happened to me,” said Ali.

-Over the last 18 months, IJM has collaborated with Cambodian National Police and partners to bring more than 100 migrant workers like Ali to safety from online scamming operations.
+Over the last 18 months, IJM has collaborated with Cambodian National Police and partners to bring more than 100 migrant workers like Ali to safety from forced scamming.